 Knee Replacement Selection

-- GENDER MATCHING: It is well known that the female and male knee dimensions are not the same.
+- SIZE MATCHING: It is well known that the female and male knee dimensions are not the same.
 Utilizing replacement implants that most appropriately conform to the size of the bony architecture has been proven to enhance increased flexion and comfort.

 - ANTHROPOLOGICAL MATCHING: There are physiological differences in dimension and size attributable to ancestral heritage.
 For examples, Asians may have a thinner skeletal mass, Native Americans may exhibit a wider condyle and Europeans may have a shorter radius of arc on the articular surface of the femur.
 Dr. Lionberger will choose the appropriate implant by selecting the best match recognizing physiologic differences.